Design Exercise

 Selected works

-First PersonDesign libraries, technical & web design for B2B agency
+First PersonDesign libraries and technical design for a B2B discovery & design agency

-Starsky RoboticsDesigning a remote driving system for autonomous trucking
+Starsky RoboticsUX research & design of a remote-driving system for an autonomous trucking start-up